 The application was submitted as a "community and cultural enhancement" grant, which is a program run by the Lower Manhattan Redevelopment Corp.

-Developer Sharif El-Gamal discussed the grant proposal in recent closed-door meetings, according to The Daily Beast.
+Developer Sharif El-Gamal discussed the grant proposal in recent closed-door meetings, according to

 The revelation that the developers have asked for this grant could reignite outrage about the mosque's proposed location.